Oluwafemi-Jegede/CDT-Project/README.md

 - Feature Engineering and Modeling: Pycaret - modeling selection notebook comes in between modleing and was run on Google colab due to environment dependencies.

 - Findings and Next steps

-# Tableau

-The clean_data.csv was used for the tableau visulization

 All files in this notebook can be run in on an environment 1 created, you can check the requirements.txt file to check the packages used